SpellarBot/learnjava/javaelastic/ReadMe.md

 This can happen if due to some issue nodes lose connection to other nodes and thinks that it now needs to act as master.

 ### ES COnfiguration
-Documents in the index should split across mulitple nodes/servers in a Cluster.
+Documents in the index should split across multiple nodes/servers in a Cluster.
 This is called Shard.

 By default ES creates 5 shards for any index.